 in this scenario will it be better to just cache df dataframe or should we cache all df1, df2,df,df3?

-In this scenario, you are reading a large 30GB table (df), performing transformations step by step, and finally joining it with another DataFrame (sf1).
-Whether caching df will be beneficial depends on how many times you are going to reuse the DataFrame and how expensive it is to recompute it.
+will be beneficial depends on how many times you are going to reuse the DataFrame and how expensive it is to recompute it.

 Key Considerations:

-1. Reusability: If the df DataFrame (or its intermediate forms) is reused multiple times in your transformations, it may be worth caching it.
-This avoids recomputation during every transformation and subsequent action.
+DataFrame (or its intermediate forms) is reused multiple times in your transformations, it may be worth caching it.
+This avoids recomputation during every transformation and subsequent action. - Cost of Recomputing: If reading and transforming the original

-3. Memory Availability: Caching will store the DataFrame in memory.
+from a source (like Hive, HDFS, etc.) is quick, caching might not be necessary. - Memory Availability: Caching will store the DataFrame in memory.
 If your cluster has enough memory, caching helps reduce recomputation time.
 But if memory is limited, caching might lead to frequent evictions, causing more problems than it solves.

 How Caching Works in PySpark:

-When to Cache df:
+When to Cache df

-2. When Reading df Is Expensive: If reading from the source is slow (e.g., large Hive tables, slow network), caching prevents Spark from having to read the 30GB data again and again.
+) are used in multiple actions (e.g., joins, aggregations, etc.), caching helps avoid recomputation. - When Reading df Is Expensive: If reading from the source is slow (e.g., large Hive tables, slow network), caching prevents Spark from having to read the 30GB data again and again.

-3. When Memory Resources Are Sufficient: If your cluster has enough memory to store the DataFrame and still perform operations smoothly, caching will speed up your workflow.
-If memory is limited, it might be better to avoid caching or use persist() with disk storage options.
+- When Memory Resources Are Sufficient: If your cluster has enough memory to store the DataFrame and still perform operations smoothly, caching will speed up your workflow.
+If memory is limited, it might be better to avoid caching or use

 Example: